 Freshman Applicants: Those students who have never enrolled in a regionally accredited college or university who plan to transfer to a four-year institution to pursue a baccalaureate degree.
-The following minimum requirements must be met in order for a student to be considered as a freshman: 1.
-Submit a properly completed official application for admission.
+The following minimum requirements must be met in order for a student to be considered as a freshman:

-2. Have graduated from an accredited or approved high school or have earned a GED certificate.

-3. Request a copy of high school transcript to be mailed directly from the high school to the East Georgia College Office of Admissions.
+- 1. Must submit a completed East Georgia College application for admission. - 2.
+Have graduated from an accredited or approved high school or have earned a GED Score Report. - 3.
+Request a copy of high school transcript to be mailed directly from the high school to the East Georgia College Office of Admissions.
 GED recipients must request that a copy of their test score report be mailed from their test center to the East Georgia College Office of Admissions.